dandepan303/fuwari/src/content/posts/mode-envoy/index.md

 <iframe width="100%" height="468" src="https://www.youtube.com/embed/8ZhRrg-9bFA?si=EAIgTtWXwXWJOf6M" title="YouTube video player" frameborder="0" allowfullscreen></iframe>

-An interesting sound profile, it has some cremy-ness to it, but it also has something else I can't put my finger on.
+An interesting sound profile, it has some creamy-ness to it, but it also has something else I can't put my finger on.
 I personally like it!